elm-guides/elm-for-js/Scope.md

 ```elm
 answer = 42
 ```

-In JS, it's a global variable.
-Best practice is to use `var` and function scope so that it's no longer a variable.
+In JS, `answer` is a global variable, but best practice is to use `var` and function scope so that it's no longer global.
 Elm is immutable, so while it's still global, it's not longer a variable.
 It can't vary.
 Therefore, having it global (at least to the module) is harmless.

 In JavaScript, functions can either be declared or assigned to variables.